 But the concept was like a fictional notion among the village community.
 Anomalous heavy winds tearing through the crop fields during the planting season were attributed to witchcraft, and lack of rainfall was believed to be a punishment from the gods.
 Tamo recalls the village women engaging in elaborate rituals to appease the gods in times of drought.

-It was only when he began his studies in Environmental Science at the University of Buea that Tamo learned about the climate crisis and began to understand the causes of the puzzling phenomena he witnessed.
+It was only when he commenced his studies in Environmental Science at the University of Buea that Tamo learned about the climate crisis and began to understand the causes of the puzzling phenomena he witnessed.
 He was able to link it with the plight of his community back home.
 In Tamo’s home village, crop yields have decreased from when he was a child.
 He also noticed drastic seasonal changes, such as a prolonged dry season and a shorter rainy season.

 “At my home community, the cocoyams are dying and disappearing.
 I discovered at university that it’s because of climate change.
 Climate change has impacted food production.”

 In some regions, prolonged drought has caused deadly conflict between farmers and villagers.
 And in Douala, the economic capital where Tamo currently lives, heavy rains and floods have become prevalent, causing houses and buildings to collapse.

 The Cultivation of a Climate Leader